openapi-json-schema-tools/openapi-json-schema-generator/docs/new-generator.md

 title: Create a New Generator
 ---

 Creating a new generator which will become a part of the officially supported generators in OpenAPI Generator is pretty simple.
 We've created a helper script to bootstrap the operation.
-Let's look at the files necessary to create a new generator, then an example of bootstrapping a generator using the `new.sh` script in the root of the repository.
+Let's look at the files necessary to create a new generator, then an example of bootstrapping a generator using the `bin/new_generator.sh` script.

 ## Required Files